Skip to content

 We will provide expert legal representation at trial if we’re unable to resolve your claim during negotiations.

 You may wonder what happens if you were partially at fault for the accident.
-As long as your percentage of blame does not exceed 50%, you can still seek compensation through a personal injury lawsuit.
+Under Florida’s comparative negligence law, as long as your percentage of blame does not exceed 50%, you can still seek compensation through a personal injury lawsuit.

-With proven results, extensive experience, and a passion for justice, the attorneys at Bernstein & Maryanoff, Injury Attorneys, are committed to protecting your rights.
+With a proven track record, extensive experience, and a passion for justice, the personal injury attorneys at Bernstein & Maryanoff, Injury Attorneys, are committed to protecting your rights.
+View our verdicts and settlements.

 $2,225,000